 We begin 2022 with greater stability and a strong desire by insurers to retain well performing accounts.
-The insurance marketplace has always been two-tiered but it is more prevalent today.
+The insurance marketplace has always been two-tiered, but it is more prevalent today.
 Well-performing organizations with good loss experience and financials will see sufficient market capacity, competition for their business, and competitive rate.
-Loss- or financiallychallenged organizations will see a limited market competing for their business, larger rate increases than well-performing insureds, restricted terms, and reduced capacity or willingness to offer high limits of liability.
-We are seeing new entrants into the healthcare space for nearly all lines of coverage including MPL.
-This will help stabilize rates, increase competition, and eventually down drive pricing.
+Loss- or financially challenged organizations will see a limited market competing for their business, larger rate increases than well-performing insureds, restricted terms, and reduced capacity or willingness to offer high limits of liability.
+We are seeing new entrants into the market for nearly all lines of coverage.
+This will help stabilize rate, increase competition, and eventually drive pricing down.